 Not eligible for a subsidized student loan?
 Private loans are also available, but the interest rate will be determined by your credit.
 There are a variety of banks and lenders, with both variable and fixed rate student loans.
 Again, do your homework and research carefully.

-Are you a graduate student looking to further your education with no or low-interest loans?
-Interest-free loans for graduate students can be harder to come by.
+Are you a graduate student looking to further your education with no or low interest student loans?
+Interest free loans for graduate students can be harder to come by.
 Start online, talk to your professors, and visit your university’s financial aid department.
 If you’re looking to attend law or medical school, there are specific programs for those fields.
 Graduate scholarships and grants, teaching assistantships, and other in-program financial help is available, but it’ll take work to find it.

 Education is important, and so is your post-college life, which can be impacted by some big choices you make now.
 Don’t take your financial responsibility lightly.
 Research all of the student loans available to you, and decide what products work best for you and your family.